Technologeek/github-readme-maker-cli/README.md

 ## 📝 Note

-After generating your README, feel free to edit it further on GitHub to personalize it even more!
+After generating your README, feel free to edit it further on GitHub to personalize it even more.

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check [issues page](https://github.com/Technologeek/gprm-cli/issues).
+Feel free to check [issues page](https://github.com/Technologeek/github-readme-maker-cli/issues).

 ## 📜 License

-This project is [MIT](https://github.com/Technologeek/gprm-cli/blob/main/LICENSE) licensed.
+This project is [MIT](https://github.com/Technologeek/github-readme-maker-cli/LICENSE) licensed.

 ## 🙏 Acknowledgements

 - [GPRM Web App](https://gprm.itsvg.in) - The original inspiration for this CLI tool
-- [Modern.js](https://modernjs.dev/) - The web framework used
-- [Biome](https://biomejs.dev/) - The toolchain for web projects used for linting and formatting

-## Supported Technologies

-GPRM supports a wide range of technologies.
-Here's a comprehensive list organized by category:

 ### Languages
 | | | | |